 Diana actively participates in the International Society for Technology in Education, the American Association of School Librarians & the Florida Association of Media in Education, where she served as a member of the Sunshine State Young Readers Award committee from 2012-2015.
 She is the recipient of the 2016 ISTE Outstanding Young Educator Award, the 2015 School Library Journal Build Something Bold Award, the 2015 ISTE Librarians Network Secondary Award, the 2015 AASL Frances Henne Award.

 Diana has presented on the Maker Movement at state, national & international conferences, including the Future of Education Technology Conference, FETC Executive Summit, AASL & ISTE.
 She frequently speaks to educators & students about how to start a makerspace both through video conferences and in person.
 Diana has documented her makerspace since day one and shares her insights on the Maker Movement on her blog, Renovated Learning, which has served as a vital resource for those interested in MakerEd.
-She is a monthly contributor to AASL Knowledge Quest.
+She was a monthly contributor to AASL Knowledge Quest from 2015-2018.
 Diana co-authored the book Challenge-Based Learning in the Library Makerspace with Colleen and Aaron Graves.
 She is also the author of Reimagining Library Spaces: Transform Your Space on Any Budget.